 “As a holy man, he deserves to be ranked with Augustine and Calvin, Owen and Baxter and Edwards” (567).

 Johnson presents a dangerous mix – a superlative mythological view of Dabney’s greatness combined with sympathy and agreement with his most abominable racial views.
-Doug appears to have imbibed and passed along the myth.
+Douglas Wilson appears to have imbibed and passed along the myth.
 We can be grateful for a the fresh look at Dabney afforded by new biographies like Sean Michael Lucas’s.

 Dabney on Education

-Doug’s publishing house, Canon Press, took upon itself to republish Dabney for the modern classical and Christian education movement:
+Wilson’s publishing house, Canon Press, took upon itself to republish Dabney for the modern classical and Christian education movement:

 On Secular Education by R.L.
 Dabney was published by Canon in 1996, edited by me.